liannebaff/Excel-Sales-Dataset-Project/README.md

 - Applied conditional formatting to highlight the highest and lowest total sales values to identify the highest- and lowest-performing product categories.

 #### ☑️ PivotTables and PivotCharts
-- Built PivotTables to analyse sales by gender and product category and sales by generation and product category.
+- Built Pivot tables to analyse sales by gender and product category and sales by generation and product category.
-- Created PivotCharts (stacked column and clustered column charts) to visualise data.
+- Created Pivot charts (stacked column and clustered column charts) to visualise data.
 - Added slicers to pivot tables to enable interactive filtering by gender, generation and product category.
 ---
 ### 🧩Process